Moddable-OpenSource/moddable/documentation/devices/moddable-two.md

 	```

 	The [examples readme](../../examples) contains additional information about other commonly used `mcconfig` arguments for screen rotation, Wi-Fi configuration, and more.

+<a id="troubleshooting"></a>
+## Troubleshooting

+See the Troubleshooting section of the [Moddable SDK Getting Started document](../Moddable%20SDK%20-%20Getting%20Started.md) for a list of common issues and how to resolve them.

 <a id="development-resources"></a>
 ## Development Resources